santy9768/MyApp/README.md

-# TestMo is app which shows list trending repository for android app.
+# This app shows list trending repository for android app.

 We have followed some best aprroch in developemnt which consist of